PhilJay/MPAndroidChart/README.md

 Donations
 -----

-If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**, your donation is highly appreciated:
+If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**.
+Your donation is highly appreciated.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EGBENAC5XBCKS)